JoaoDysarz/JoaoDysarz/README.md

 <p align="left">Hi 👋!
-My name is joão ... and I'm a IT project assistant, from Brazil</p>
+My name is joão ... and I'm a IT project analist, from Brazil</p>
 <details>
   <summary>👨‍💻 More about me</summary>